kachiann/project-mlops/README.md

 The deployment includes:

+- **Dockerization**: This involves packaging an application and its dependencies into a container, which can then run consistently on any system that supports Docker.
-- **Dockerization**: Created a Docker image for the MLflow model server.
+Hence in this project I created a Docker image for the MLflow model server.
+That is, I encapsulated the MLflow server and all its dependencies into a single, portable image.
+See `Dockerfile`.
 - **Kubernetes Deployment**: Deployed the model as a Kubernetes deployment with three replicas and exposed it via a service.
 See `deployment.yaml`.
 - **Environment Configuration**: Set the `MLFLOW_TRACKING_URI` to connect to the MLflow server.
 - **Local Access**: Used port forwarding to expose the prediction endpoint.